Indigo: Crayola crayon colors

-Distinction among tones of indigo
+Shades and variations

 Like many other colors (orange, rose, and violet are the best-known), indigo gets its name from an object in the natural world—the plant named indigo once used for dyeing cloth (see also Indigo dye).

 The color pigment indigo is equivalent to the web color indigo and approximates the color indigo that is usually reproduced in pigments and colored pencils.

 The color of indigo dye is a different color from either spectrum indigo or pigment indigo.
 This is the actual color of the dye.
 A vat full of this dye is a darker color, approximating the web color midnight blue.

 The color "electric indigo" is a bright and saturated color between the traditional indigo and violet.
 This is the brightest color indigo that can be approximated on a computer screen; it is a color located between the (primary) blue and the color violet of the RGB color wheel.

 The web color blue violet or deep indigo is a tone of indigo brighter than pigment indigo, but not as bright as electric indigo.

 Listed below are several indigo hues, some of which have included the word "indigo", with the adoption of HTML color names in the World Wide Web era.